Taking Advantage of Change

 - Step 3: Create new solutions.
 This means innovation.
 When we adapt to changes in the market with new-to-business and new-to-world offerings, we achieve new growth.

-This is the blueprint and the process that we use to navigate companies and organizations through the changes around them.
+This is the blueprint and process we use to navigate companies and organizations through the changes around them.
 Taking advantage of change starts by embracing it.

 Principle 3: Change must be studied since it affects us in many ways.

 To understand change, we first need to study it.
-There are many things to look at to make sure we’re recognizing all the change out there.
-In essence, we need to look through multiple lenses to get the full picture of what’s going on.
+There are many things to consider to ensure we recognize all the changes out there.
+We must look through multiple lenses to get a complete picture of what’s happening.
 The goal is to build a viewpoint of the world so you can figure out how to adapt to it.

 - Customer lens: how their wants and needs are changing and what new customers desire